G1gaDevelopments/ChatterBox.py/README.md

 ## Planned Features
 Other miscellaneous text commands, such as drunkify, camelcase, etc. will be added, along with image manipulation comands made with [Pillow](https://github.com/python-pillow/Pillow), a fork of Python's Imaging Library.
 Moderation and economy commands may also be added if demand for it is high.

+## Dependencies
+This bot uses the discord.py library and the random module.